Merchiston’s Early Years

-The earliest known reference to Merchiston appears in the Exchequer Rolls of Scotland for the year 1266 when it existed as one of a handful of independently owned estates lying adjacent to the western and south sides of the Burgh Muir, a rough tract of forest and moorland to which the city of Edinburgh had held title since the preceding century.
+The residential area of Merchiston has an impressive history.
+The earliest known reference to it appears in the Exchequer Rolls of Scotland for the year 1266 when it existed as one of a handful of independently owned estates lying adjacent to the western and south sides of the Burgh Muir, a rough tract of forest and moorland to which the city of Edinburgh had held title since the preceding century.

 The Merchiston estate was acquired in 1438 by Alexander Napier, a wealthy Edinburgh merchant and one-time provost of the city.
 He or his son, also Alexander, were responsible for the building of Merchiston Tower, a fifteenth century towerhouse now incorporated into the Merchiston campus of Napier University.
 The towerhouse was the birthplace in 1550 of John Napier, the astronomer and mathematician who invented logarithms, devised the notion of the decimal point and whose proposals for novel armaments are now seen to anticipate tanks, armoured cars and submarines.
 In his day the “simple of Merchiston” credited Napier with having supernatural powers.
 He and his father before him both “had the reputation of being a great wizard.”
 The Scotsman newspaper’s archives contain an article from 28 December 1910 entitled The Wizard Lairds of Merchiston (see http://archive.scotsman.com ).
 Surprisingly — for a wizard — Napier was also a respected theologian and Commissioner to the General Assembly of the Church of Scotland…